Islamic Republic of Iran Army Aviation: Contemporary

-From 1979 to 2011, more than 800,000 flight hours were logged by the Havanirooz.
+From 1979 to 2011, more than 800,000 flight hours were logged by the Havānīrūz.
 Many of the helicopters delivered before the Revolution need to be repaired and refurbished.
 The Iranian Helicopter Support and Renewal Company, IHSRC, also known as PANHA or Panha, was founded for this purpose.
 Iran Aircraft Manufacturing Industrial Company (HESA) is manufacturing new helicopters, usually based on those that Iran already has in its arsenal.